Approval and Inspection Requirements - Class 2-9

 How to book

-5. Wait for the confirmation email from Council’s Business Support Team.
+6. Wait for confirmation email from Council’s Business Support Team

-Cut-off time: No bookings for next-day inspections are accepted after 4pm.
+Cut-off time: No next-day bookings after 4 pm.
 Same-day and phone bookings are not accepted.

-• If time is insufficient, the inspector may end the inspection early and a re-inspection will be required.
+• If time runs out, the inspector may end the inspection, and additional inspections will be required

 Not sure how many slots to book?
 Contact the Plumbing Department for guidance.